Public Use Computers FAQ

 5. So you use filtering software.
 What is it?

 a.
 We use a dedicated server that runs the Linux operating system.
 The filtering software used is called DansGuardian.
-This is Open-Source software that filters content based on banned words, phrase lists, sites, and file types.
-To help speed up and reduce the load on our broadband connections, we also run Squid.
+This software filters content based on banned words, phrase lists, sites, and file types.
+To help speed up content that is commonly served, we also run Squid.

 6. So if you are caching content that we access, does that mean you also store personal information?

 a.
 Absolutely not.
 We do not store any personal information.
 We do not log who accesses what site.
 We do log pages that are blocked so that we can refine our filtering software, and though this shows the specific computer that the page was accessed from, it doesn't show who.
 Furthermore, the patron computers are setup to wipe any activity after they are shutdown.